EpicCash/epic/doc/build.md

 ```

 ### Rust
 Instructions of how to install rust can be found [here](https://www.rust-lang.org/tools/install).

+During installation __rustup__ will attempt to configure the [__PATH__](https://en.wikipedia.org/wiki/PATH_(variable)).
+Because of differences between platforms, command shells, and bugs in __rustup__, the modifications to __PATH__ may not take effect until the console is restarted, or the user is logged out, or it may not succeed at all. **So, restart your console before proceeding to the next steps.**

 After you have rust installed, execute the following command in the terminal:

 ```sh
 rustup default 1.35.0